zonehun/homebridge-http-advanced-accessory/README.md

 So the key name is composed of two parts:

 - The kind of action: "get" or "set"
-- The name of the HomeKit Characteristics for that Service (the full list of supported Characteristics can be found [HERE](<https://github.com/mlaanderson/HAP-NodeJS-Types/blob/master/lib/gen/README.md>)
+- The name of the HomeKit Characteristics for that Service.
+All known built-in Service and Characteristic types that HomeKit supports are exposed as a separate subclass in [HomeKitTypes](https://github.com/KhaosT/HAP-NodeJS/blob/HEAD/lib/gen/HomeKitTypes.js).

 For example to get the value of the SecuritySystemTargetState Characteristic, the key value would be "getSecuritySystemTargetState" while to set it, "setSecuritySystemTargetState"